 The Department of the Interior oversees more than 500 million acres of land through the Bureau of Land Management, the National Park Service, and the Fish and Wildlife Service.
-The department also houses the Bureau of Reclamation, which distributes subsidized irrigation water, and the Bureau of Indian Affairs, which administers programs for American Indians.
+The department also houses the Bureau of Indian Affairs and the Bureau of Reclamation, which distributes subsidized irrigation water.

 - Cutting the Bureau of Reclamation.
 The bureau operates dams and other water infrastructure in the western states.
 Its large subsidies for irrigation water combined with restrictions on water transfers are contributing to a growing water crisis in many areas.